IzabelFerreira7/IzabelFerreira7/README.md

 </div>
 <hr>
 <div>
-    <p>Hey, there 🤙🏻 I am Izabel Correia a computer scientist and I'm a Data Sciencentist.
+    <p>Hey, there 🤙🏻 I am Izabel Ferreira a computer scientist and I'm a Data Sciencentist.
 I currently live in Rio de Janeiro and I'm passionate about transforming data in insights. </p>
 </div>